The following terms are relevant to your usage of Iterable:

 This is a way to identify subscribers that have different characteristics.
 Iterable supports any number of segments, each using any number of criteria.
 Segments can be very general (e.g., users subscribed in the last 30 days) or very specific (e.g., users that have purchased more than $100 in the last 2 months but have not opened any of our emails in the last 30 days).
 Read the Segmentation Overview.

 You can put any subset/segment of your subscribers into a list.
 A static list just means that the list won't change in the future unless you explicitly make changes to it.
 Read the Static and Dynamic Lists Overview.

 Triggered campaigns are messages that get "triggered" by an action taken by your subscribers.
 This could be something that happens on your website or app (e.g., an abandoned shopping cart), subscribing to a list or any other property that gets set for a user (e.g., they give you their birthday).
-Read the Triggered Campaign Overview.
+Read Creating Triggered Campaigns.

 Templates are like the blueprints for your messages (emails or push notifications).
 A simple template is static and contains all the content that will be sent out, but we also support more sophisticated templates that can include personalized information, logic and data feeds, all incorporated into the template at send-time.
 Read the Templates Overview.

 Workflows are a very powerful feature.
 A workflow lets you map out exactly what to do with a customer segment, like sending a message, waiting a set amount of time (a "delay"), changing a property, etc. And workflows can be triggered by any event or property.
 Read the Workflow Overview.

 This is another term for your subscribers or contacts.
 Every email address you have in Iterable is a user or subscriber/contact.
 Read the User Profile Overview.

 Webhooks are a way to notify a web service that something happened, and optionally to take an action.
 Iterable's webhook support is a way to integrate it with any third-party system or your own backend.